SouthernMethodistUniversity/hpc_docs/docs/policies/policies.md

 Access to data transfer nodes is available by request and legitimate need.
 These nodes are meant only for transferring large amounts data to/from HPC resources.
 They should not be used for computational jobs.

+## AI Guidance

+We realize that AI can play an important role in research.
+AI can also impact HPC services, security, data, and compliance with funding agencies, laws, and university policies.

+The following are some key points to consider when using AI tools.
+While we direct these specifically at AI, they also apply to any software, tools, or commands run on SMU HPC systems.

+- Providing an AI with your SMU or HPC credentials or using AI tools to circumvent system logins is a violation of [SMU policy](https://www.smu.edu/policy/8-information-technology/8-1-acceptable-use).
+- Users are responsible for actions taken by any AI they choose to use.
+AI tools are often stochastic in nature and may not behave as expected.
+It is possible that an AI tool may take unexpected actions that adversely impact research (for example, AI tools may corrupt or permanently delete data even if explicitly instructed not to.)
+- Only share data with AI tools that you are allowed to share.
+Even if you are allowed to share data, we recommend exercising caution, especially if the data is sent to a third party service (these services may use your research to train their models or for other purposes.)

+We highly recommend reviewing SMU's [Generative AI Guidance](https://www.smu.edu/oit/ai).